ggrazioli/LangevinOnMullerBrown/README.md

 # LangevinOnMullerBrown
-Jupyter notebook with Python code for demonstrating Langevin dynamics simulations on a 2D potential.
+Jupyter notebook with Python code for demonstrating Langevin dynamics simulations on a 2D potential called a Müller-Brown potential.
+Langevin dynamics is a molecular dynamics simulation methodology used to simulate molecular systems interacting with a solvent environment.
+Applying Langevin dynamics to low dimensional models, like the Müller-Brown potential, is helpful both as a heuristic and as a test system for enhanced sampling methods development.
 A detailed description of everything can be found in Langevin_Dynamics.ipynb.